-Even when you are trying to live in a way that makes the world a better place because you’re still in it, these wake up calls come.
-On the evening of April 28 my phone system posted my great nephew’s number on my tv.
+Even when you are trying to live in a way that makes the world a better place, these wake-up calls come.
+On the evening of April 28, 2022, my phone system posted my great-nephew’s number on my tv.
 Although we talked from time to time, I sensed something was wrong.
-I quickly answered the phone and Michael hesitated and then spoke slowly, deliberately, “Uncle Cos, I hate tell you this.
+I quickly answered the phone and Michael hesitated and then spoke slowly, deliberately, “Uncle Cos, I hate to tell you this.
 Pa is dead.”
 His Pa was my older brother, Earl.
 Wake up call.

 His death has brought deep grief and pain but it has had a good effect also.
-It is a wake up call; a reminder of the precious gift life is, and the need to continue to invest in the things that are of eternal value.
-Earl’s passing has left a big hole in my life but it hasn’t changed much about the direction I’m travelling.
-If anything, it has slowed me down a bit and encouraged me to stay with my understanding of God’s plan for me at this juncture of the journey.
+It is a wake-up call; a reminder of the precious gift life is, and the need to continue to invest in the things that are of eternal value.
+Earl’s passing has left a big hole in my life and has slowed me down a bit and encouraged me to stay focused on God’s plan for me at this juncture of the journey.

 Responding to Your Wake-up Call

-My faith, my world view requires me to be awake.
+My faith and my worldview require me to be awake.
 It tells me that death is a reality I must take into account.
 I can wake up to that reality or try to live in denial of it.
 However, I will not escape it no matter what I do to try to avoid it.